digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/generic-extension.rst

 On a coupon payment date of the bond instrument above, the issuer will need to lifecycle the instrument.
 This will result in a lifecycle effect for the coupon, which can be cash settled.
 This is described in detail in :doc:`Getting Started: Lifecycling <../getting-started/lifecycling>`.

+Note: the tutorial mainly describes time-based lifecycling.
+The European option above requires an active ``Election`` by the holder.
+This is described in detail in ``src/test/daml/Daml/Finance/Instrument/Generic/Test/EuropeanOption.daml``.

 How to Redeem a Generic Instrument
 **********************************